jovrtn/github-action-wpengine-git-deploy/README.md

+# THIS PROJECT IS UNMAINTAINED -- USE AT YOUR OWN RISK.
+PLEASE FORK OR SEE ONE OF THE EXISTING FORKS FOR A MORE UPDATED VERSION.

 # GitHub Action for WP Engine Git Deployments

 An action to deploy your repository to a **[WP Engine](https://wpengine.com)** site via git.
 [Read more](https://wpengine.com/git/) about WP Engine's git deployment support.